Arunvarghese10/Exploratory-Data-Analysis/README.md

 # Statistical Analaysis: (to verify the relation between Predictor and TGT).
 # Data Transformation and Scaling & Encoding : Also known as data preprocesing stage
 # Model Building.
+# We can apply multiple model methods w.r.t the data and approach the problem